What Nonprofit Government leaders Are Really Thinking

 Key Insights

 Nonprofit Government leaders score highest on Stakeholder (5.0/5) and Growth (4.5/5).
-Over the past six months, the most notable change is an increase in Data orientation.
 Their leading priority is running the federal government effectively with appointees, while their most pressing challenge is behavioral health historically left out of mainstream health it systems.
-They measure success through 74% of net new jobs annually created by companies less than five years old and make decisions using qualify, qualify, qualify: ensuring opportunities are viable and aligned.
+They measure success through 100% renewable energy generation across operations and make decisions using qualify, qualify, qualify: ensuring opportunities are viable and aligned.
 Language that resonates includes "opportunity", "impact", and "think big".

 How Nonprofit Government leaders Score on Stakeholder and Other Key Factors